ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: true
       name: Connection with Spirit World
-    text: Tiago has spent years practicing a connection with his Spirit Guides, who guide this healing work with love and wisdom.
-In a session, he enters a trance state, allowing these guides to direct healing energy exactly where it’s needed—perhaps to ease your body, soothe your heart, clear your mind, or lift your spirit.
-Their gentle precision ensures the energy flows with care to you.
+    text: "Tiago has spent years practicing a connection with his Spirit Guides, who guide this healing work with love and wisdom.
+In a session, he enters a trance state, allowing these guides to direct healing energy exactly where it’s needed: perhaps to ease your body, soothe your heart, clear your mind, or lift your spirit.
+Their gentle precision ensures the energy flows with care to you."
-    title: Connection with Spirit World
+    title: Connecting with Spirit World
     image: /images/14aecb28-9752-42b4-aa38-c7b8a3c831a1.jpg
   - type: text_image
     section_type: text_image